jeremiahmegel/Vernam-Haskell/README.md

 corresponding characters.
 This allows the program to process any binary data rather than only text data.

+The key will be cycled to match the length of the data.
+It is suggested to use a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) for full security.

 ## Usage

 Provide a key via one of the following flags: